NEASC Policies and Bylaws

 Bylaws of the Association

-Proposed amendments to the NEASC By-Laws will be reviewed at the 133rd Annual Business Meeting of the Corporation on Thursday, December 13, 2018 in Boston, MA.
-The By-Law amendments reflect the recent corporate restructuring and the relationship between NEASC and NECHE.
+Proposed amendments to the NEASC Bylaws were reviewed and approved during the Board of Trustees meeting held on Wednesday, December 12, 2018 in Boston, MA.
+The Bylaw amendments reflect the recent corporate restructuring and the relationship between NEASC and NECHE.

 Release of Information by NEASC